 - complying with data sovereignty regulations; and

 Supporting multi-cloud architectures is not easy today, but public cloud vendors recognize that enabling multi-cloud integration, management and support is critical to their business relationships with large enterprises.
 There are services like Google Anthos and Azure Arc that help IT manage system resources and Kubernetes clusters across multiple clouds.
 The public cloud service providers also recognize the role of edge computing in workloads involving human safety and other factors requiring low latency and analytics capabilities close to the data source; infrastructure such as Azure Stack Edge and AWS Outposts enable these edge computing deployments.

+Vendor support of multi-clouds will address some of the challenges of digital transformation.
 The growing choice of deployment options and multi-cloud management tools is good news for enterprises looking to move and grow strategic workloads on the right clouds for the job.

 4. Real-time data processing and event-driven architectures go mainstream

 Real-time data processing used to be a difficult technical objective reserved for industries like financial services and ad tech, where businesses with split-second reductions in data latency create significant business advantages.
 Many companies lived with unreliable data updates scheduled to run nightly, weekly or monthly and with manual processes to fix stoppages, data quality issues or to execute complex queries.